tercel-opensea/seaport/README.md

 ## Contributing

-Contributions to Seaport are welcome by anyone interested in writing more tests, improving readability, optimizing for gas efficiency, or extending the protocol via new zone contracts or other features.
+Contributions to Seaport are welcome by anyone interested in writing more tests, improving readability, optimizing for gas efficiency, or extending the protocol via  zone contracts or other features.

 When making a pull request, ensure that:

 - All tests pass.
 - Code coverage remains at 100% (coverage tests must currently be written in hardhat).
-- All new code adheres to the style guide:
+- All  code adheres to the style guide:
   - All lint checks pass.
   - Code is thoroughly commented with natspec where relevant.
 - If making a change to the contracts:
   - Gas snapshots are provided and demonstrate an improvement (or an acceptable deficit given other improvements).
   - Reference contracts are modified correspondingly if relevant.
-  - New tests (ideally via foundry) are included for all new features or code paths.
+  - New tests (ideally via foundry) are included for all  features or code paths.
 - If making a modification to third-party dependencies, `yarn audit` passes.
 - A descriptive summary of the PR has been provided.